michellab/BioSimSpace/doc/source/api/index_FreeEnergy.rst

 :class:`FreeEnergyMinimisation <BioSimSpace.Protocol.FreeEnergyMinimisation>` and
 :class:`FreeEnergyEquilibration <BioSimSpace.Protocol.FreeEnergyEquilibration>`
 protocols for details.
-At present, these protocols are only supported when not using SOMD as the simulation engine.
+At present, these protocols are only supported when not using :class:`SOMD <BioSimSpace.Process.Somd>` as the simulation engine.